Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Abstract

 \section{Abstract}

-Contrastive learning (CL) allows us to create meaningful features without any label information.
-In the first phase, CL approaches learn the features, which are then classified by a linear classifier that has been learned from labeled data.
-While existing theoretical works have studied the connection between the supervised loss in the second phase and the unsupervised loss in the first phase to explain why the unsupervised loss can support the supervised loss, there has been no theoretical examination of the connection between the unsupervised loss in the first phase and the \textit{robust} supervised loss in the second phase, which can shed light on how to establish an effective unsupervised loss in the first phase.
-To fill this gap, our paper develops rigorous theories to identify which components in the supervised loss can aid the robust supervised loss.
-Finally, we conduct experiments to verify our findings.
-All code used in this work is available at \url{https://anonymous.4open.science/r/rosa}.
+Contrastive Learning first extracts features from unlabeled data, followed by linear probing with labeled data.
+Adversarial Contrastive Learning (ACL) integrates Adversarial Training into the first phase to enhance feature robustness against attacks in the probing phase.
+While ACL has shown strong empirical results, its theoretical understanding remains limited.
+Furthermore, while a fair amount of theoretical works analyze how the unsupervised loss can support the supervised loss in the probing phase, none has examined its role to the robust supervised loss.
+To fill this gap, our work develops rigorous theories to identify which components in the unsupervised training can help improve the robust supervised loss.
+Specifically, besides the adversarial contrastive loss, we reveal that the benign one, along with a global divergence between benign and adversarial examples can also improve robustness.
+Proper experiments are conducted to justify our findings; all code used in this work is available at \href{https://anonymous.4open.science/r/rosa}{this link}.